 Most members of the Class of 2018 — 96 percent — said they would choose the KU School of Pharmacy again if they were starting their degree program today.

-The KU School of Pharmacy is fourth among all schools of pharmacy in National Institutes of Health funding.
-KU SOP researchers earned more than $12 million in NIH funding last year.
+The KU School of Pharmacy is 7th among all schools of pharmacy in National Institutes of Health funding and has been in the top ten for the past 20 years.

 Students give more than 1,000 flu vaccines a year through the school’s annual Operation Immunization event, which provides free flu vaccines to those who might not otherwise be able to afford it.